relai/vertx-starters/todowebapp/README.md

 The deployment-time dependencies are declared in mod.json:

       "includes": "demo.starter.vertx~todoapi~1.0-SNAPSHOT,io.vertx~mod-web-server~2.0.0-final"

 Vert.x downloads and installs the dependent mods accordingly at the time of deployment.

-Vert.x also manages transitive dependencies.
-The todoapi mod itself depends on `io.vertx~mod-mongo-persistor~2.1.0`, but we do not need to explicitly declare here.
-Vert.x figures this out based on its `mod.json`.
+Transitive dependencies are not required to be declared explicitly.
+The todoapi mod itself depends on `io.vertx~mod-mongo-persistor~2.1.0`.
+Vert.x figures this out by inspecting its `mod.json`.

 ## Rich Client Application